Understanding Financial Statements

 Total Capital: use the capital at the beginning of the period (this periods value was generated from the capital we had before that period)

-Cost of capital: WACC (weighted average cost of capital) combines what debtholders and equity holders demand
+(weighted average cost of capital) combines what debtholders and equity holders demand

 Therefore, we need to “after-tax” it, to make sure we use the right values.